 Sometime around 2007, a woman I barely knew started a thread on a message board and addressed it to me.
 She made sure to tell me to fuck off in the subject line.

 Another member of the same site sent me a private message with the subject line “I found your picture.”
-The attachment showed a naked woman on all fours, eating her own diarrhea as it was coming out of her.
+The attachment showed a naked woman on all fours, eating her own diarrhea as it was coming out.

 Then a site administrator said he had my real name and personal information and hinted he was going to cause trouble for me at work.